 Oceanium is poised to unlock sustainable seaweed farming industry following investment round led by Green Angel Syndicate & anchor investor, WWF.

-Oceanium, the UK-based seaweed processing and food & material innovation business has announced the first close of a Seed II Round worth £2m led by Green Angel Syndicate with World Wildlife Fund.
+Oceanium, the UK-based seaweed processing and food and material innovation business has announced the first close of a Seed II Round worth £2m led by Green Angel Syndicate with World Wildlife Fund.
 Oceanium will use the funds to scale up its proprietary biorefinery and processing model to open up the market for the nascent sustainable seaweed farming industry.
-Oceanium's technical and innovative refinement method has been developed to process seaweed for applications including use in plant-based foods and sustainable packaging material as an alternative to plastic.
+Oceanium’s technical and innovative refinement method has been developed to process seaweed for applications including use in plant-based foods and sustainable packaging material as an alternative to plastic.

 Oceanium uses cascade refinery techniques to enable the production of home-compostable packaging materials and climate-friendly food ingredients including protein, fibre and bioactive nutraceuticals from sustainably farmed seaweed.
 Seaweed farming is a regenerative form of aquaculture that absorbs CO2 and nitrogen, increases biodiversity, and can generate additional income and livelihoods along coastal regions.
 Further information on the economic and environmental benefits of sustainable seaweed farming can be found on Oceanium’s website.

 The investment round was led by Green Angel Syndicate, the only angel investment syndicate in the UK specialising in the fight against climate change.
 WWF is also an anchor investor alongside Scottish Enterprise, Glass Wall Syndicate members, Kingfisher Capital, an UHNW family office and “green” angel investors from Europe, the UK and the US.
 The round follows early investment from ocean impact VCs Katapult Ocean Ventures and Sky Ocean Ventures.
 Legal counsel and support for the funding round came from Vialex.